 Given its not-for-profit nature, editorial stock photos include a lot of topics and content that cannot be used commercially due to their rights not being cleared: images of large crowds of people, famous landmarks and landscapes, trademarked events, celebrities, and recognizable people, etc. where model and property releases are absent.
 If you were to use any of those photos commercially, you would need to have those rights cleared first.

 Remember: while most commercial-labeled stock photos can be used for editorial purposes, the opposite is NOT valid.
 You can NEVER use Editorial stock photos for commercial projects.

 Knowing these main uses is key to knowing how to use stock photos legally.

 Plus, all stock photo agencies (or the ones worth knowing) have their large catalog of images, some with up to 100 million of them, available online on their websites.
-You can search and download photos from their libraries in a few simple clicks.
+You can search and download photos from their libraries with a few simple clicks.

 Even more, they sell stock photos at very affordable prices.
-With on demand options ranging from $1 to $15 per photo, and subscription plans costing as little as $0.26 per download, they are a very convenient resource to get images for your projects without breaking the bank.
+With on-demand options ranging from $1 to $15 per photo, and subscription plans costing as little as $0.26 per download, they are a very convenient resource to get images for your projects without breaking the bank.

 If you can't yet afford a stock photo subscription, check out these stock photo free trials to get professional stock photos for free!

-Now you know what is stock photography used for, why, how and where to get them at the best possible price and with the best bonuses, it's all about getting hands down to business and buying some cool images for your next designs!
+Now you know what is stock photography used for, why, how, and where to get them at the best possible price, and with the best bonuses, it's all about getting hands down to business and buying some cool images for your next designs!